Oorja Fuel Cells: History

-Oorja started focusing mainly in material handling and logistics sector but is now moving to a more global market such as in the telecom, mining and oil and gas industries.
+Oorja's original focus was on material handling and logistics sector but has switched to exploring the global market such as in the telecom, mining, oil, and gas industries.
 Oorja has sales offices in China and South Africa, and have established distribution agreements in South Africa and Mexico.

 Products

 The company's OorjaPac fuel cell product operates as an on-board battery charger for material handling vehicles.
-OorjaPac features on-board sensors that keep the vehicle's battery at a constant state of charge, eliminating the need for battery swapping and rapid charging.
+OorjaPac has on-board sensors that keep the vehicle's battery at a constant state of charge, eliminating the need for battery swapping and rapid charging.

-The OorjaPac Model 1 provides 5 kW output, as much as 50 times more power to on-board batteries than other fuel cells, the Model 1 could extend the range of electric vehicles like General Motors’ Chevy Volt or Nissan’s Leaf by two to three times.
+The OorjaPac Model 1 provides 5 kW output and the Model 1 could extend the range of electric vehicles like General Motors’ Chevy Volt or Nissan’s Leaf by two to three times.

 The OorjaPac Model 3 is similar to the Model 1, but it provides 1.5 kW output.

 The OorjaPac Model T is a liquid fuel cell that is tailored to meet the needs of the telecommunication industry.

-Oorja Protonics also offers the OorjaRig™, a refueling system that stores and delivers methanol to the OorjaPac™ on-board charging system that is designed for indoor use in commercial and industrial environments.
+Oorja Protonics also has the OorjaRig™, a refueling system that stores and delivers methanol to the OorjaPac™ on-board charging system that is designed for indoor use in commercial and industrial environments.